Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/07-Channelizer-Using-Vitis-Libraries/README.md

 ```

 Inspecting vitis_analyzer, we can read two throughput numbers:
-First,  4096/9.232us = 444 MSPS, corresponding to the tile performing front 64-point IFFT + point-wise twiddle multiplication.
+* First,  4096/8.192us = 500 MSPS, corresponding to the tile performing front 64-point IFFT + point-wise twiddle multiplication.
-Second, 4096/7.604us = 537 MSPS, corresponding to the tile performing the back 64-point IFFT.
+* Second, 4096/7.073us = 579 MSPS, corresponding to the tile performing the back 64-point IFFT.

 ![figure11](images/ifft4096_2d_characterize_trace_view.png)

-This means, we need SSR=5 to meet our target throughput of 2 GSPS.
+This means, we need SSR=4 to meet our target throughput of 2 GSPS.

 #### IFFT-2D Library Optimization

+While an SSR=4 should be sufficient from a resource count perspective, it would be a design with 0 margin.
+Using a higher SSR would be advisable at this stage as we could lose a bit of margin elsewhere resulting in not meeting the target spec.
-While an SSR=5 should be sufficient from a resource count perspective, using a SSR that is a power of 2 simplifies the overall design and allows thr direct mapping of TDM FIR outputs into 2D IFFT input.
+Using a SSR that is a power of 2 simplifies the overall design and allows the direct mapping of TDM FIR outputs into 2D IFFT input.
 For this reason, we proceed with SSR=8.
 We can also apply the `single_buffer` constraint on the input and output buffer to reduce the storage requirements at the expense of some degradation in throughput.

 ```